Accessioning and labelling

 Accession Policy

-An accession policy describes how you decide which plants to add to your collection, and which plants you don't.
-It is determined by the collection category and scope.
-An example of an accession policy for a collection of Heuchera cvs.
-(1990-2010) would be: ‘to obtain all cultivars bred between the stated years, commencing with those originating in the UK, then those in the USA’.
+An accession policy describes how you decide which plants to add to your collection, and which plants you do not.
+It should be relevant to your collection category and scope.
+An example of an accession policy for a collection of Heuchera cultivars (1990-2010) could be: ‘to obtain all cultivars bred between the stated years, commencing with those originating in the UK, then those in the USA’.

 It can be used to indicate current priorities or future direction: ‘to obtain all cultivars bred between the stated years, and once complete to look at the practicality of adding 1980-1990 to the collection’.